tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 To use code in this article,  you will need to install the following packages: filtro and modeldata.

-filtro is tidy tools to apply filter-based supervised feature selection methods.
-It provides functions to rank and select a specified proportion or a fixed number of features using built-in methods and the desirability function.

 Currently, there are 6 filters in filtro and many existing score objects.
 A list of existing scoring objects [can be found here](https://filtro.tidymodels.org/articles/filtro.html#available-score-objects-and-filter-methods).
 However, you might need to define your own scoring objects.
 This article serves as a guide to creating new scoring objects and computing feature scores before performing ranking and selection.

+For reference, filtro is tidy tools to apply filter-based supervised feature selection methods.
+It provides functions to rank and select a specified proportion or a fixed number of features using built-in methods and the desirability function.

+There is a parent class `class_score`, which defines the fixed properties that are shared across all subclasses.
+The parent class is already implemented, and serves as the infrastructure we build on when we make our own score class object.

 The general procedure is to:

-1. Create a parent scoring object `class_score`, specifying fixed properties that are shared across all custom scoring objects.

-2. Construct a custom scoring object `class_score_*`, adding additional, implementation-specific properties.
+1. Create a subclass `class_score_*` that inherts from `class_score`.
+This subclass introduces additional, method-specific properties, as opposed to the general characteristics already defined in the parent class.

-3. Define the scoring method in `fit()`, which computes feature score.
-The `fit()` generic refers to the custom scoring object from step 2 to use the appropriate `fit()` method .
+2. Implement the scoring method in `fit()`, which computes feature score.
+The `fit()` generic refers to the subclass from step 1 to use the appropriate `fit()` method .

 The hierarchy can be visualized as: